cunger/100hoursofada/README.md

 ```

 * Expressions (e.g. `I = 0`) and statements (e.g. `I := 0;`) are distinct.
 That is, expressions are not valid statements.
+* Identifiers are case-insensitive.
+* `function Fill(Board : Board)` does not work.
 * Loop variables are constant within the loop body, i.e. cannot be re-assigned.
 * Execution of a branch in a `case` statement does not fall through to the next branch.

-* Identifiers are case-insensitive.
-* `function Fill(Board : Board)` does not work.
+# Cheat sheet

 Ada compilation units are split into two parts:
 * `.ads` (_Ada specification_) files contain all declarations (private or visible to the outside)